 Bedrock groundwater is an important source of water supply for isolated dwellings.

 Water seeps into fractures and channels found in non-porous rock.
-Therefore, we are prefer to refer to this as a fractured-rock aquifer than a pore aquifer, which is the most common aquifer found in large parts of Europe.
+We differentiate aquifers in crystalline fractured rock from aquifers in porous fluvial or glaciofluvial deposits.
 The only porous rock found on the mainland of Norway is Brumunddal sandstone, a rock that is currently being drilled and pumped by and Ringsaker Water Works.

 A water table is surface of the aquifer -- the surface where the water pressure head is equal to the atmospheric pressure.
 Below the water table, the aquifer is completely saturated with water.
 The distance down to the ground water table may vary from zero meters to several tens of meters, depending on whether it is being drilled in the valley or on higher hill.
 The height of water table also varies with climate and season.

-On the islands and along the coastlines of Norway, saltwater intrusion is a problem.
+Coastal areas of Norway may have problems with saltwater intrusion.
 Fresh groundwater floats over the salt water like a large bubble, hence, the danger of saltwater intrusions increased borehole depth and with increasing withdrawal of water.

 Groundwater is regarded as a problem with regards to mines and tunnels.
 Water leakage is unpredictable and may be costly to prevent or reduce.
 To reduce water leakage into subsurface constructions geological and geophysical mapping in feasibility studies will reduce the risk and costs related to damages, prevent injuries and prevent loss of life.